Expensify/App/OfflineUX.md

 When a user clicks the pin button <img style="height: 10px; width: 10px; filter: invert(.5) saturate(5);" src="./assets/images/pin.svg"/> on a chat, two things should happen.

-1. **API Request:** We send a request to the API to keep track of the user's action.
-After all, if the user signed in on a different device, we would want all of their pinned chats to show up (another way of saying this is we want their pinned chats to ‘persist’ across devices).
+1. **API Request:** We send a request to the API to ensure the change is saved in the database.

 2. **UI Changes:** The chat should go to the top of the list with the other pinned chats, and the pin button should look darker than it did before.
 This is the user’s visual feedback that clicking the pin button worked.

-If the user is offline, do we need to wait for the API request to finish before doing all that visual stuff?
-No!
-We are optimistic that the API request will succeed once it’s sent.
-In the meantime, we let the user continue using the app.
+If the user is offline, we don't need to wait for the API request to finish before doing all that visual stuff because this particular API request has almost no way of failing and we know what the server will return in advance.
+That means we can safely assume that when we send the command, it will succeed and that's why we let the user continue using the app as if the action succeeded.
 </div>

 The example we just looked at is nice and simple, but what about something more complicated, like requesting money from another user?
 What about paying another user?
 Or even worse, removing a user from a workspace?
 For these types of actions, we can’t simply proceed as if the request already finished.
 Here are some reasons why: